pomelo-io/pomelo-bounties-contract/README.md

 Author releases funds to hunter when bounty is completed

-> Bounty state must be "completed"
+> Bounty state must be "submitted"

 ### params